Bovet Fleurier: The 19th century: Founding of the company and China

-The original Bovet company was founded in London in 1822 by Edouard Bovet for the purposes of manufacturing watches exclusively for the Chinese market.
-Some watch historians believe that the company was established in London due to the ease of shipping watches to China on the frequent ships of the East India Company.
-Edouard's brothers, Alphonse and Frederic, stayed in London to manage shipping; another brother, Charles-Henri, managed manufacturing in Fleurier, while Edouard developed the market in Canton.
+The original Bovet company was founded in London in 1822 by Édouard Bovet for the purposes of manufacturing watches exclusively for the Chinese market.
+Some watch historians believe that the company was established in London due to the ease of shipping watches to China on the frequent ships of the East India Company. Édouard's brothers, Alphonse and Frédéric, stayed in London to manage shipping; another brother, Charles-Henri, managed manufacturing in Fleurier, while Édouard developed the market in Canton.

 Bovet was neither the first nor the last company to target the Chinese watch market.
-They shared it with Ilbury, Jaques Ullmann, and Vacheron Constantin, among others.
-Edouard Bovet discovered the potential of the Chinese market as a student of Ilbery in London, from whom he borrowed some design ideas.
+They shared it with Ilbery, Jaques Ullmann, and Vacheron Constantin, among others. Édouard Bovet discovered the potential of the Chinese market as a student of Ilbery in London, from whom he borrowed some design ideas.
 While from 1820 onwards Vacheron Constantin dominated the market in imperial northern China, Bovet remained market leader in the more populous south of the country.
 Although the 19th-century Chinese watch market was predated by a few Jesuit watch makers as early as the 15th century, by the early 19th century watch making in China had become of such a low quality that the new European watches were quickly appreciated.

 Notwithstanding their high price, the popularity of Bovet watches in China meant that the company had to contract with other Swiss manufacturers such as Guinand to help them meet demand.
 Even though Juvet Fleurier also sold pieces in China, it was not uncommon to see Bovet pieces with a Juvet movement.
 In the 1830s Bovet established a manufacturing facility in Canton, but because of restrictions resulting from the Opium Wars, they had to close that facility and open a smaller one in Macau.
 It was about this time that the company created a Chinese name to more effectively market to the middle class.
 The Chinese name for Bovet, "Bo Wei", became a common noun for watches in China for many years.

 The Chinese watch market collapsed around 1855 due to competition from France and the United States along with the tremendous number of Chinese-made counterfeits.
 By 1864 problems caused by the Opium War caused the Bovet family to sell their interest in the company.
 They sold the company to their manufacturing inspectors in Fleurier, Jules Jequier and Ernest Bobillier, who were soon joined by Ami Leuba.

 As of 2013, watches made for the Chinese market by this manufacturer and others such as William Ilbery of London command high prices as collectable art objects.